Setting up a service account (or bot user) in Unito helps avoid confusion when syncing your work items. Here's how to create your own.

-Creating a bot user is simple and can be done in just a few steps.
-Follow these first three steps to create a bot user with access to all your projects:
+Creating a service account (or bot user) is simple and can be done in just a few steps.
+Follow these first three steps in any project you want your service account to be active in:

 Start by creating a brand new email address for your organization.
 If your organization is called Tech Place, that email address may look something like [email protected] .

 Create an account with this email address in the tools you want to integrate, say Trello.